 The school has continued to encourage students to develop a healthy attitude to reading.
 The school's whole school reading project "Uniquely Portable Magic" has allowed every student in the school the opportunity to read 3 times a week with books selected by the Librarian and English department.
-"UPM" has had positive reviews from a majority of staff about the engagement of students during form time, particularly with KS3.
-We can also see an increase of PP students visiting the library with 61.5% in Dec 2021 student voice with 73.3% in Dec 22 student voice.
-There is still more work to do in encouraging older year groups to engage with reading based on student voice feedback.
+From the most recent student voice, we can see an increase of 71% PP students visiting the library compared with 61.5% last year.